iv4xr-project/aplib/docs/manual/aplibConcepts.md

 ### Agent

+We define an **agent-based system** as a system consisting of an **environment** and one or more agents trying to control the environment.
+This environment can be a physical device, or another software, or humans connected to the agents through some interface.
+Conceptually, such an environment can be regarded as an **stateful** and **autonomous** program ('autonomous' means that it can at anytime change its state on its own decision).
+It may even be non-deterministic.

-We define an **agent**, in the nutshell, as a stateful program that interacts with an **environment**.
-The environment itself is also a stateful program that runs autonomously.
+An **agent**, in the nutshell, as a stateful program that interacts with an environment.
 The purpose of an agent is to solve some problem over the environment.

 The initial state of the agent is its state when it is created.
 At this point, it is assumed the environment already exists.